sleepingkingstudios/incunabulum/collections/_adventures/wellspring/05-dream-lanterns.md

     slug: mialee-sylvaranth
     details: |
       Mialee suggested that the experts on fairy magic and the Wild arcanum would be the druidic circles in the Bronzewood.
+  - name: Morana Durthane
+    slug: morana-durthane
+    details: |
+      Morana was unable to identify the strange sign left by the nightmare-maddened woman.
   - name: Myria Quill
     slug: myria-quill
     details: |